adlnet/xAPI-Spec/xAPI.md

 		<td>interactionType</td>
 		<td>String</td>
 		<td>As in "cmi.interactions.n.type" as defined in the SCORM 2004 4th
-			edition Runtime Environment.</td>
+			Edition Run-Time Environment.</td>
 	</tr>
 	<tr>
 		<td>correctResponsesPattern</td>
 		<td>An array of strings</td>
 		<td>Corresponds to
 			"cmi.interactions.n.correct_responses.n.pattern" as defined in
-			the SCORM 2004 4th edition Runtime Environment, where the final
+			the SCORM 2004 4th Edition Run-Time Environment, where the final
 			<em>n</em> is the index of the array.</td>
 	</tr>
 	<tr>